AjniraNina/AI-Trends-Spotlight/README.md

-Of course.
-Here is a comprehensive README file for your GenAI Intelligence Platform project.

 GenAI Intelligence Platform
 Transform the firehose of GenAI news, tools, and research into actionable, context-aware intelligence for your product and engineering teams.
 This platform automates the discovery, analysis, and evaluation of new AI tools, separating high-signal opportunities from marketing hype.